-In response to the impact of the COVID-19 virus on their domestic economies, various governments around the world have announced fiscal stimulus packages (see further "The United Arab Emirates Banking Sector and Regulations - COVID 19") and numerous central banks have cut interest rates.
-Specifically, on 3 March 2020, the U.S. Federal Reserve cut its target range for the federal funds rate from 1.50 to 1.75 per cent. to 1.00 to 1.25 per cent. and, on 15 March 2020, it was cut further to 0 to 0.25 per cent.
-On 16 March 2020, the UAE Central Bank cut the interest rate applicable to one-week certificates of deposit by 75 basis points from 1.00 per cent. to 0.25 per cent. and reduced rates applicable to the interim margin lending facility and the collateralised murabaha facility by 50 basis points to 50 basis points above the repurchase rate for UAE Central Bank certificates of deposits.
+In response to the impact of the COVID-19 virus on their domestic economies, various governments around the world announced fiscal stimulus packages (see further "The United Arab Emirates Banking Sector and Regulations - COVID-19") and numerous central banks cut interest rates.
+Specifically, on 3 March 2020, the U.S. Federal Reserve cut its target range for the federal funds rate from 1.50 per cent. to 1.75 per cent. to 1.00 per cent. to 1.25 per cent. and, on 15 March 2020, it was cut further to zero per cent. to 0.25 per cent.
+On 16 March 2020, the UAE Central Bank cut the interest rate applicable to one-week certificates of deposit by 75 basis points from 1.00 per cent. to 0.25 per cent. and reduced rates applicable to the MLF and the CMF (each term as defined in "The United Arab Emirates Banking Sector and Regulations - COVID-19") by 50 basis points to 50 basis points above the official UAE base rate.
+The U.S. Federal Reserve and UAE Central Bank reversed this course during 2022 in response to rising inflation (see "-Financial markets" below).
 Further announcements from central banks across the world could be forthcoming and it is unclear what impact these measures will ultimately have on their respective economies.